 From a grand setting high above the Teign Valley, we have a duo of tantalisingly tortuous, 100% Pure Trail races in the most spectacular of woodland settings.

-From a grand setting high above the valley below, we will provide 100% PureTrail races in the most wonderful woodland on Sunday 19th March 2017. pureTrail’s first foray into the Big Woods of Fingle.
-Races start and finish at the wonderfully named Piddledown Common, on the approach to the iconic Castle Drogo, Drewsteignton, Dartmoor, Exeter, Devon EX6 6PB.
+Saturday 11th March 2023 is the date for the next event.
+It will be Puretrail’s 6th foray into the Big Woods of Fingle.
+Both the Half-Marathon and 10k trail races start and finish at the wonderfully named Piddledown Common, on the approach to the iconic Castle Drogo, Drewsteignton, Exeter, Devon EX6 6PB.

 Follow the red lines and arrows crossing the iron bridge over the river Teign to the aid station at Fingle Bridge.
 The blue lines and arrows are the route to the finish after crossing Fingle Bridge with some technical sections before turning right for home.

 Our trademark trophies for the winners and runners up.
 Prizes for age category winners (advised by email when results finalised).

 Permission for the use of the land is given by the National Trust and Woodland Trust.

-Permits 679 and 680 are granted by the Trail Running Association.
+Permits granted by the Trail Running Association.